London Air Park: Private flying 1929–1934

 In November 1928, National Flying Services Ltd (NFS) was formed, under a proposal by the Hon Frederick Guest for a central organisation to co-ordinate a national network of flying clubs and aerodromes.
 In January 1929, the British government published a White Paper that set out the terms of an agreement with NFS.
 NFS then developed Hanworth Park as a functional aerodrome, renamed London Air Park, with Hanworth Park House as a country club and as the headquarters of NFS.
 Hangars were erected in four separate areas of the park.
 On 31 August 1929, Hanworth aerodrome was re-opened by Mary Russell, Duchess of Bedford.
 The first training aircraft used by NFS were Simmonds Spartans, DH.60X Moths and DH.60M Moths, followed by Blackburn Bluebird IVs.
 During 1930, NFS started operating Desoutters for air-taxi and charter work.
 Following a financial loss in the first year, Sir Alan Cobham joined the board, and Colonel the Master of Sempill became chairman.

-London Air Park gained notoriety for garden party fly-ins ('aerial tea parties'), air pageants and air races, and often presence of celebrities such as Stanley Baldwin MP PM; Louis Bleriot; Sir Sefton Brancker; The Hon Mrs Victor Bruce; Barbara Cartland; Sidney Cotton; Florence Desmond; Amelia Earhart; Bert Hinkler; Amy Johnson; Sir Philip Sassoon; C.W.A.
+London Air Park gained notoriety for garden party fly-ins ('aerial tea parties'), air pageants and air races, and often presence of celebrities such as Stanley Baldwin MP PM; Louis Bleriot; Sir Sefton Brancker; Mrs Victor Bruce; Barbara Cartland; Sidney Cotton; Florence Desmond; Amelia Earhart; Bert Hinkler; Amy Johnson; Sir Philip Sassoon; C.W.A.
 Scott; foreign royalty, diplomats, etc. On 5 July 1930, Hanworth hosted the King's Cup Air Race which was won by Winifred Brown, the first woman to win the King's Cup Air Race, in an Avro Avian.
 On 18 August 1931, the German airship 'Graf Zeppelin' (D-LZ127) visited Hanworth.
 On 2 July 1932, it returned as part of a round-Britain tour, and on the next day it operated paid flights over London.

 In 1932, NFS financial losses continued, and the British government withdrew its subsidy.
 In June 1933, NFS was in receivership, but continued to function until October 1934.
 The NFS flying club re-formed as the London Air Park Flying Club.